Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 When Spleen Qi is weak:

-This is why good digestion = good thinking in TCM.
+This is why good digestion equals good thinking in TCM.

 2. Spleen Blood Nourishes the Mind

 Healthy digestion produces high-quality Blood.
 That Blood nourishes the Heart, which houses the Shen (Spirit).
-Yi relies on both the Spleen and the Heart to perform well.
+Yi relies on both the Spleen and the Heart to function well.

 If Spleen Blood is insufficient, you may experience: